Why is Customer Satisfaction Feedback Important?

 Identify the impact of specific changes in your product

-Are you interested in tracking customer satisfaction?
+Interested in tracking customer satisfaction?
 Here are some things to consider when constructing your survey.